atlanhq/application-sdk/docs/SQL_APPLICATION_GUIDE.md

 This guide will walk you through the process of creating an SQL application using the Atlan Platform SDK.
 We will cover each component and explain how you can extend them for your specific needs.

-When we say "SQL application," we mean an application that interacts with an SQL database, extracts metadata from the database, and stores it in the configured object store.
+When we say "SQL application," we mean an application that interacts with an SQL database, extracts metadata from the database, (optionally) processes the metadata to provide capabilities (like lineage, popularity metrics, etc.) and stores the metadata in a specified format in the configured object store.
 The use case can be extended by adding more steps to the workflow, such as data validation, transformation, and more.

 > [!TIP]
 >